LinfengGao/ProbeRAG/README.md

 # Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation

-Code repository for paper: Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation
+[ACL'26 Findings] Official code for: "Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation"

 This repository provides an evaluation framework for paper: Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation, focusing on **knowledge intensive QA tasks**.
 The core method is called **ProbeRAG**, with comparisons to several baseline and alternative approaches.